Josesx506/mlops_zoomcamp_24/project/README.md

   - https://docs.docker.com/compose/install/standalone/
   - https://docs.docker.com/engine/install/linux-postinstall/
 - You can also [increase your ec2 storage](https://stackoverflow.com/questions/66773832/increase-ec2-disk-storage-without-losing-any-data) without shutting down your instance.
-- I ditched the adminer, grafana, and mlflow services from the docker compose container.
-Python containers are large, so I ran my mlflow server inside the same `mlserver` service as the gunicorn server.
-Saved 2.5gb of required memory compared to keeping the mlflow server isolated.
+- I ditched the adminer, grafana, and mlflow services from the docker compose container, they can be tested locally.
+Python containers are large, so I ran my mlflow server inside the same docker-compose `mlserver` service as the gunicorn server.
+Saved 2.5gb of required memory compared to keeping the mlflow server in an isolated container.
 - Since it was containerized, I didn't have to install `poetry` remotely but if you want to, do `sudo apt install pipx`, then `pipx install poetry`.
+The maketools setup was designed for a local macbook.
 Install pipx with pip doesnt work and I was getting an error no command named pipx.
 - The frontend server could not access localhost when deployed so I had to use `nginx` to reverse proxy the fetch request.
 - Lowered the incident cutoff in the frontend service from 3 events per borough/hour to 1.5 so that it shows some functionality throughout the day.
 Else it would keep looking like it's just calculating routes between points.
 - Updated the environmental variables in the docker-compose file to point to the reverse proxied address